IA-Fuad/ContactManagementAPI/README.md

 1. Clone the repository.
 2. Update the ContactManagementDb database connection in the appsettings.Development.json file to point to an available SQL Server.
 3. If using an IDE (Rider or Visual Studio), set ContactManagement.WebAPI as the startup project and run it from there.
 Alternatively, use a CLI to run `dotnet run` command from ../src/ContactManagement.WebAPI.
+On startup, the project will try to create the database and apply migration automatically.
+See console logs for any errors due to server connection.

 ## Testing